Rules of Procedure: Dred Scott and Lochner cases

 1. Either or both of the lawyers may argue orally.
 Both must contribute to the preparation of the brief and the oral argument.
 Team members will share the grade.

 2. The entire brief must be viewable at a single glance: one page only.
 Sample briefs for Gillette v.
 U.S. online should be used as the model.
-The brief must be copied 17 times so everyone in class will have his/her own.
+An electronic copy of the brief must be sent to me before class begins so I can send it to everyone.

 3. The Court will be given five minutes at the beginning of class to read the briefs, but Justices will not be allowed to ask questions of the counsel.